angular/dart-doc-syncer/README.md

                      use "." to match all

 -u, --user           <user-id>
-                     GitHub id of angular.io repo to fetch (defaults to "angular")
+                     GitHub id of repo to fetch examples from (defaults to "angular")

 -v, --verbose